 Now if there is one thing better than brownies, it’s probably brownies on the beach.
 The magnificent Dom of Belleau Kitchen made blackcurrant beach brownies using fresh juicy blackcurrants for his mother’s birthday.
 Despite his worries about using salted butter, they turned out beautifully – of course.

 Karen of Lavender and Lovage has such a way with words and always great pictures.
 The title of her bake alone makes me want to dive straight in.
 Using her own homegrown fresh blackcurrants, Karen has given us double chocolate and summer berries truffle slice.

-I hope you’ve found at least one recipe that appeals to you in these 37 creative blackcurrant recipes.
-I shall be adding them onto the We Should Cocoa board on Pinterest in due course, so do feel free to pin away when I’ve done so!
+I hope you’ve found at least one recipe that appeals to you in these 37 creative blackcurrant recipes with chocolate.
+I shall be adding them onto the We Should Cocoa board on Pinterest in due course, so do feel free to pin away when I’ve done so.

 If, however, you’d rather go for a blackcurrant recipe that doesn’t contain chocolate, I have something that should do the trick.
 Head over to this post for all the blackcurrant recipes you’ll ever need.